apeskinian/p5_treasures_untold/README.md

     | :---: |
     | ![FAQ Topics](documentation/features/dashboard/faq_admin/topics.png "FAQ Topics") |

-    Clicking on the green plus icon in the FAQ Topics table displays the new topic prompt.
+    Clicking on the green add button in the FAQ Topics table displays the new topic prompt.
 The user can enter the name of the new topic here.

     The user can then save the new topic by clicking on the 'Add' button or cancel and return to the dashboard with the 'Cancel' or modal close button.